Orange Health Care Center

 This FacilityCT Averagevs.
 CT Avg

 Total inspections Info Combined count of all routine and focused inspections.
 Excludes complaint investigations.
-813 This facility has 38% fewer total inspections than a typical Connecticut nursing home (8 vs. CT avg 13).↓ 38% better
+813 This facility has had 38% fewer total inspections than the Connecticut average (8 vs. CT avg 13).
+More inspections can mean more regulatory scrutiny rather than worse care.↓ 38% fewer

 Inspection Reports Summary Info An editor-reviewed summary of the themes and findings across this facility's recent inspection reports.